 Frequently Asked Questions

-The Cabinet has three business days (excluding holidays and weekends) to respond in writing whether the records will be made available and a date in which they will be available.
+The Cabinet has five business days (excluding holidays and weekends) to respond in writing whether the records will be made available and, if so, the date the records will be available for inspection.
+(See (KRS 61.872(5)))

-No, the following is exempt from public inspection
+No, pursuant to KRS 61.878, the following is exempt from public inspection:

 - Records of law enforcement agencies or agencies involved in administrative adjudication that were compiled in the process of detecting and investigating statutory or regulatory violations, if the disclosure of the information would harm the agency.